bbc/gel/src/components/tabs.md

 }
 ```

-In addition, an `@media` query detecting high contrast mode is used to create an alternative `aria-current` style for the selected tab.
+In addition, an `@media` query detecting high contrast mode[^7] is used to create an alternative `aria-current` style for the selected tab.
 It is positioned `2px` down from its natural position.
 This obscures the line between the tab and panel, making them appear as one.

 ```css
 @media (-ms-high-contrast: active) {